telerik/maui-docs/controls/collectionview/selection.md

 # .NET MAUI CollectionView Selection

-The CollectionView for .NET MAUI exposes the Selection feature, which allows the user to select single or multiple items in the CollectionView.
+The CollectionView for .NET MAUI exposes the Selection feature, which allows the user to select a single item or multiple items in the CollectionView.
 This feature provides both visual and programmatic feedback for the user's actions.
 If needed, you can disable the Selection.

 ## Selection Mode